 Write to Me

-I love the focus of the Write to Me planners, the idea that you can take the things in your life, your schedule, your kids or family schedule and move them to a planner is something I totally agree with.
-Highly recommend for anytime you feel anxious or overwhelmed; write it out.
-They offer a great selection of week to view 2020 planners (you won’t know this yet, but I’m a day to view kinda girl).
+I love the focus of the Write to Me planners; the idea that you can take the things in your life, your schedule, your kids or your family schedule and move them to a planner is something I agree with.
+Highly recommend it for any time you feel anxious or overwhelmed; write it out.
+They offer a great selection of week-to-view 2020 planners (you won’t know this yet, but I’m a day-to-view kind of girl).
 And the cover designs (image above) are stunning.
-Definitely aimed at those juggling a family with great month view and planning page options.
+These planners are aimed at those juggling a family with excellent month view and planning page options.

 Simplified by Emily Ley

-Simplified by Emily Ley is an amazing day-to-view option and is a beautiful, really functional-looking planner.
-This one was SO attractive to me, as I often feel that planners can be overdone in the layout which just makes me feel like I’m writing in a novel and well, I’m not about that defacing books life.
-This planner came SO highly recommended from the team on Instagram, and I can see why.
-It made my shortlist but in the end, lost out because I’m not into the wire-bound thing.
-I’ve done it before, but I’m a bit rough on planners so it always ends up bent and busted.
-But if you’re more of an adult than me, I would recommend checking this one out for sure.
+Simplified by Emily Ley are an excellent day-to-view option and a beautiful, functional-looking planner.
+This one was SO attractive to me, as I often feel that planners can be overdone in the layout, which makes me feel like I’m writing in a novel, and well, I’m not about that defacing book life.
+This planner came SO highly recommended by the team on Instagram, and I can see why.
+It made my shortlist, but in the end, it lost out because I’m not into the wire-bound thing.
+I’ve done it before, but I’m a bit rough on planners, so it always ends up bent and busted.
+But if you’re more of an adult than me, I recommend checking this one out.

-I had never heard of this brand before (that happened a lot to me, actually, so much fresh goodness) but there is a lot to love about the Curation 2020 planner.
-If you want more a journal-style planner, with so much room for planning including things like savings goals, self-care plans and heaps more, this is for you.
-I don’t tend to use those pages in a planner as much as I do the diary/schedule pages, despite my best intentions to do so.
+I hadn’t heard of this brand before, which happened a lot.
+But there is a lot to love about the Curation planner.
+If you want more of a journal-style planner with so much room for planning, including savings goals, self-care plans and heaps more, this is for you.
+Despite my best intentions, I don’t tend to use those pages in a planner as much as I do the diary/schedule pages.
 That said, maybe this year will be different, right?
 Haha.

 A bit of an O.G. in the planner world, kikki K has been doing their thing with planners for YEARS.
-My first planner was from kikki K and I always check out their new offerings before making a final decision on which planner to get every year.
-I love that they sell refill packs so you can top up rather than buy a new planner, that’s a great option.
-Not to mention that sort of thing comes in handy if you spill coffee on the second half of your year and need to replace it… In case that kind of thing happens to you.
+My first planner was from kikki K, and I always check out their new offerings before deciding which planner to get every year.
+I love that they sell refill packs so you can top up rather than buy a new planner; that’s a great option.
+That sort of thing comes in handy if you spill coffee in the second half of your year and need to replace it… In case that kind of thing happens to you.
 Just me?
 Okay, awkward.

 Leaders in Heels

-The Leaders in Heels 20202 planners, pictured above, came highly recommended by women who own them.
-Can’t argue with that.
-And while the whole ‘girl boss’ vibe of the name isn’t my style, this is one hefty (love) planner with some great planning, goal setting and inspiration pages.
-This one made the shortlist of planners that I personally looked at buying for that reason.
-If you want something that goes above and beyond, take a look at this one.
+The Leaders in Heels planners came highly recommended by women who own them.
+I can’t argue with that.
+And while the name’s whole ‘girl boss’ vibe isn’t my style, this is one hefty (love) planner with some excellent planning, goal setting and inspiration pages.
+This one made the shortlist of planners that I looked at buying for that reason.
+So if you want something that goes above and beyond, look at this one.

 This cheap and cheerful option came up a few times.
-I know that for some of you, spending $80 on a planner isn’t how you’re trying to spend your life.
-The good news is that with Kmart, and their cute 2020 range, you won’t have to.
-Kmart is in a similar category to Typo planners and diaries, which are also great.
-I picked up a monogrammed one for my sister for Christmas one year, and it was beautiful.
+I know that spending $80 on a planner isn’t how you try to pay for your life.
+The good news is that you won’t have to with Kmart and their cute 2020 range.
+Kmart is similar to Typo planners and diaries, which are also great.
+I picked up a monogrammed one for my sister for Christmas one year, which was beautiful.

 Amelia Lane Paper

-The best part, I found, about the Amelia Laner Paper planners is that they offer a few options for their planners in both week view and day view.
-I’m usually a day view kind of girl, but I had a hard time deciding which of these I preferred.
-They have desktop options (soooo chunky) right through to compact and half-year versions.
-The covers were feminine and interesting without being too much and all in all, I loved these ones.
+The best part I found about the Amelia Laner Paper planners is that they offer a few options for their planners in both week and day views.
+I’m usually a day-view kind of girl, but I had difficulty deciding which of these I preferred.
+They have desktop options (so chunky) right through to compact and half-year versions.
+The covers were feminine and exciting without being too much, and all in all, I loved these.
 In the end, I threw caution, and my budget, to the wind and went with the chunkiest of chunky girls, the Desk Day view option.
 I can’t wait for it to arrive (though I’ll have to, because I didn’t pay for express shipping because saving that $5 was important, apparently.
-HA).
+H.A.).

 My Mindful Year

-I have a feeling that a few years ago I was gifted a My Mindful Year planner.
-I might be wrong, but there is something familiar about this unique planner with it’s hand-drawn and illustrated interior.
-This planner is designed to be an exercise in mindfulness and I love that.
-Offering a great week to view layout (even this day to view girl was a fan) and lots of room for activities and planning.
-If this planner is your choice, they contribute to charities with every planner sold, find out more on their website.
+I feel that I was gifted a My Mindful Year planner a few years ago.
+There is something familiar about this unique planner with its hand-drawn and illustrated interior.
+This planner is designed to be an exercise in mindfulness, and I love that.
+They offer a great week to view layout (even this day to view girl was a fan) and lots of room for activities and planning.
+If this planner is your choice, they contribute to charities with every planner sold; find out more on their website.

 There we go, team!
-Thanks so much for everyone that offered suggestions for 2020 planners or joined the conversation on Instagram.
+Thanks so much to everyone that offered suggestions for planners or joined the conversation on Instagram.
 (Not following me, WHAT are you doing, lady?
 Go here).
 Did I feature YOUR preferred brand?
-Tell me all about it, I know there are a lot of people out there looking for planners too.
-Let me know in the comments if YOU still use a paper planner or if you’ve gone digital.
+Tell me all about it.
+I know many people out there are also looking for planners.
+Let me know in the comments if YOU still use a paper planner or have gone digital.